We continue on from Brazil.

 Croissant aux Escargots: Escargot Croissant with Garlic and Parsley – $5.75

 This is a Festival favorite and one of only a couple of returning items that I allow anyone in my entourage to order on the first day of the Festival, which is historically devoted to new items.
 Four escargot(s) are baked into the croissant which is topped with a buttery garlic and parsley spread.
-You might be a little apprehensive about the whole snail thing, but this is a good opportunity to try them if you haven’t.
+You might be a little apprehensive about the whole snail thing, but this is a good opportunity to try them.
 The escargots hold up surprisingly well with all of the butter and garlic going on.
 Definitely worth a try.

 This is a very alcohol-forward dish with a pronounced red wine flavor and the beef is more stew-quality than your typical high-end short rib dish.
 The potatoes also tend to harden a bit under the heat lamp.
 This is a pretty safe skip and your money is probably better spent on one of the many other beef dishes available at the other booths.